Skip to main content

 Common Mistakes to Avoid

-• 2Forgetting to file Form 8840 for the Closer Connection Exception
+• 2Forgetting to file Form 8840 for the Closer Connection Exception, which must be filed proactively even if you believe you are clearly a Canadian resident

 Related Terms